potmo/nominate-parser/README.md

 ## Usage

+>TODO: the votes should really be Yea, Nay, Abstain or Missing

 ### Starting
 Start the server by `cd marker` and `./run.sh`
 It will start a deamon that watches the files you need